2giosangmitom/2giosangmitom.github.io/src/assets/blog/database_systems.md

 **Keys**

 Keys are special fields that play very specific roles within a table, and the type of key determines its purpose within the table.
 There are several types of keys a table may contain, but the two most significant ones are the _primary key_ and the _foreign key_.

+A primary key is a field or a group of fields that uniquely identifies each record within a table.
+A primary key composed of two or more fields is known as a _composite_ primary key.
+The primary key is absolutely the most important key in the table.

+- A primary key **value** identifies a _specific record_ throughout the entire database.
+- The primary key **field** identifies a _given table_ throughout the entire database.
+- The primary key enforces table-level integrity and helps establish relationships with other tables in the database.

+Every table in your database should have a primary key!

+When you determine that two tables bear a relationship to each other, you typically the relationship by taking a copy of the primary key from the first table and incorporating it into the structure of the second table, where it becomes a _foreign key_.

+Besides helping to establish relationships between pairs of tables, foreign keys also help implement and ensure relationship-level integrity.
+This means that the records in both tables will always be properly related because the values of a foreign key must match existing values of the primary key to which it refers.
+Relationship-level integrity also helps you avoid the dreaded "orphaned" record, a classic example of which is an order record without an associated customer.
+If you don't know who made the order, you can't process it, and you obviously can't invoice it.
+That'll throw your quarterly sales off!